sonic-net/SONiC/doc/vrrp/VRRP_Adaptation_HLD.md

   - Listen for kernel interface state change events and notify vrrpd.

 vrrpsyncd:
-  - Complete the following tasks:
+  - Listens to MACVLAN interfaces that are added by vrrp, programming in kernel.
+Vrrpmgrd would add the MACVLAN interface in the kernel with interface name starting with 'vrrp'.
+Here the status of MACVLAN interface determines Master/Backup state of VRRP instances.
+VRRP_Table in APPL_DB will be programmed with interface name and VIP for Master instances.
-    - Listen for kernel Macvlan device state change events, The state of the Macvlan device here determines the Master/Backup state of the VRRP instance, where up r epresents Master and down represents Backup.
+    - For every IP add to MACVLAN interface, adds interface name and Virtual IP in APPL_DB in VRRP_Table.
-    - Update the kernel Macvlan device state to the APPL DB.
+    - For every IP delete from MACVLAN interface, deletes interface name and Virtual IP in APPL_DB from VRRP_Table.

 ##### SWSS container